lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 ## Conclusion

 Updating and publishing extensions is a repetitive task and can be error prone when done manually.
-In this post, you learned about the Chrome Web Store API and how it can be used to programmatically upload and publish extensions to the store.
+In this post, you learned about the Chrome Web Store Publish API and how it can be used to programmatically upload and publish extensions to the store.
 You also learned how to automate these tasks by combining the API with a continuous deployment tool.

 If Bitbucket isn't your thing, try adapting what you’ve learned to work with your specific development stack.

-If you have any questions, you can reach out to me on twitter [@lewisrodgers](https://twitter.com/lewisrodgers).